-Page C. Spiess received a BS in Biochemistry (ACS certified) from Eckerd College, and a MS and PhD in Pharmacology & Toxicology from the University of California, Davis.
+Page C. Spiess received a BS in Biochemistry (ACS certified) from Eckerd College, and a Master of Science and doctorate in pharmacology and toxicology from the University of California, Davis.
 Spiess joined the Departments of Chemistry and Biochemistry at Norwich University in 2017 and has since taught many chemistry and biochemistry courses.

-Spiess was named as an inaugural Fellow of the NU Institute for Innovation in Teaching and Learning in 2021, and also serves as Chair of the NU campus Academic Integrity Committee.
-Her other service work includes advising various NU student clubs, promoting STEM education and mentoring in underrepresented groups in Vermont, and engagement in justice, diversity, equity, and inclusion initiatives within the community.
+Spiess was named as an inaugural Fellow of the NU Institute for Innovation in Teaching and Learning in 2021, and also serves as chair of the NU campus Academic Integrity Committee.
+Her other service work includes advising NU student clubs, promoting STEM education and mentoring in underrepresented groups in Vermont, and engagement in justice, diversity, equity, and inclusion initiatives within the community.

 Spiess’s research spans the realms of human disease and environmental toxicology.
 Previous research focused on the use of redox proteomics to detect post-translational modifications and enzyme activity disruption in the study of lung diseases and cancer initiation.
 More recently, Spiess has worked with Norwich University students on detecting and characterizing toxic levels of road deicing solutions and pharmaceutical effects on local aquatic environments using novel cell models and enzyme activity techniques.
-She enjoys gardening and weaving in her spare time.Contact Information
+She enjoys gardening and weaving in her spare time.

 1 (802) 485-3301